MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Warehousing/how-to-pick-for-internal-operations-in-advanced-warehousing.md

 6. Choose the **OK** button.
 Warehouse pick documents are created with pick lines for each component that is required in the internal operation.
 For more information, see Warehouse Pick.

  If the internal operation area, such as a production shop floor, is set up with a default bin for placement of components to be used in the operation, then that bin code is inserted in the Place lines on the warehouse pick document to instruct warehouse workers where to place the items.
-For more information, see the To\-Production Bin Code or the To\-Assembly Bin Code field.
+For more information, see the To-Production Bin Code or the To-Assembly Bin Code field.

 ## See Also
  Pick Worksheet